enricobottazzi/ZKverse/README.md

 5. Verify the proof
 6. Verify the proof via a smart contract

+Each step of the demo, the data, the actors and their actions are better explained in this board [](

+Here's the link to the Miro board: https://miro.com/app/board/uXjVODmIOnk=/?invite_link_id=155047731605

 ## 1. Circom and dependecies setup

 ### install rust